mithublue/Shortcode-Maker/readme.txt

 == Description ==

+The plugin to help you make shortcode by yourself or chose builtin shortcodes to use them easily.
+Why spend much time on doing thing while there is something to let you make things without headache and complexity in minutes ?

 = Our Official Support Forum =

 To get faster support , You can contact through our official forum site.
 Official support forum : http://supports.cybercraftit.com/supports/support/shortcode-maker/

-= NEW FEATURE : Added bootstrap v4.0.0 compatibility=

-= FEATURE : PACKAGED SHORTCODES INCLUDED ! =
+= Features =

+* You can use built in shortcodes to create widgets like tabs, alert, accordion, table etc
+* You can add shortcode of your own
+* Add attributes as many as you want with the ability to define default value
+* you can write PHP code in definition.
+To use code, use [php_code][/php_code] in your shortcode definition and place code inside it.
+* Bootstrap v4.0.0 compatible
+* Contains builtin shortcode as package.

-With packaged shortcodes, you can add different widgets/UI elementns to your site now The elements are
+=== With packaged shortcodes, you can add different widgets/UI elementns to your site now The elements are ===

-* Tabs
+* Tabs (Limited)
 * Accordion
 * Table
 * Panel
-* Alert
+* Alert (Limited)
 * Heading
 * Quote
-* Button
+* Button (Limited)
 * Spoiler
 * List
 * Highlight